ppy/osu-wiki/news/2024/2024-09-17-performance-points-star-rating-updates.md

 ![](/wiki/shared/news/2024-09-17-performance-points-star-rating-updates/hold-overlap-bonuses.png)

-To add context to the graph, 30ms corresponds to 250bpm 1/8th patterns.
+To add context to the graph, 30 ms corresponds to 250 BPM 1/8 patterns.

 In the [previous osu!mania changes](https://osu.ppy.sh/home/news/2022-10-09-changes-to-osu-mania-sr-and-pp), there was a fix for the ends of LNs and note chords awarding varying amounts of difficulty depending on their placement order.
 These changes have improved on that once again, and the order of LN chord starts no longer vary difficulty either — this means that the placement order of chords should no longer matter at all.